Top House Dem Hakeem Jeffries says Tara Reade's Biden allegation "serious," deserves investigation

 Top House Dem Hakeem Jeffries says Tara Reade's Biden allegation 'serious,' deserves investigation

-House Democratic Caucus Chair Rep. Hakeem Jeffries, D.-N.Y., said Wednesday that investigations into sexual-assault claims against presumptive Democratic nominee Joe Biden should be taken “seriously,” and called on Biden to address the allegations.
+House Democratic Caucus Chairman Hakeem Jeffries, D-N.Y., said Wednesday that sexual-assault claims against presumptive Democratic nominee Joe Biden should be taken “seriously” and investigated, as he called on Biden to address the allegations.

 When asked about recent developments in the assault accusations leveled by Tara Reade, Jeffries told WNYC: “It’s got to be taken seriously because this is a serious allegation raised by a serious individual and needs to be investigated seriously.
 We’ve probably got to hear from him [Biden] at some point directly.”